 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where zhanghuifenite typically forms.
+Look in granite pegmatites country, the host setting where zhanghuifenite typically forms.
 If you start seeing quartz, muscovite, beryl in float, you are in the right ground.
 Field specimens usually show a granular habit, so train your eye for that shape before scanning the outcrop.